smartanthill/smartanthill2_0/docs/design-documents/SimpleIoT/rng.rst

 Non-Key Random Stream
 ---------------------

-SmartAnthill RNG provides a 'non-key Random Stream' for various purposes such as padding, ENTROPY data for the pairing (sic!), etc. Generation of 128 bits of non-key Random Stream is similar to key generation described above, with the following differences:
+SimpleIoT RNG provides a 'non-key Random Stream' for various purposes such as padding, ENTROPY data for the pairing (sic!), etc. Generation of 128 bits of non-key Random Stream is similar to key generation described above, with the following differences:

 * instead of POORMAN4KEYS Poor-Man's PRNG, NONKEYPOORMAN Poor-Man's PRNG is used
 * instead of AES(key=KEY4KEYS,data=DATA), DATA is used directly